-From my archives: UK-USA Commentary by an expat professional published British writer and businesswoman who has lived in the USA since 1990: Patricia Kawaja .
-In the USA, wrote columns for Brit Magazine, Mad Dogs and Englishmen magazine, the UK Weekly Telegraph and Union Jack Newspaper for over 2 decades.
-Below are some of published excerpts and observations on US life.
+From my archives: UK-USA c ommentary by an expat professional published British writer and businesswoman who has lived in the USA since 1990: Patricia Kawaja, ex-Londoner .
+In the USA, I wrote columns for Brit Magazine, Mad Dogs and Englishmen magazine, the UK Weekly Telegraph and the Florida British News column for Union Jack Newspaper for 24 years.
+My column only stopped in 2016 when the newspaper went out of business. elow are some of published excerpts and observations on US life.
 I am proud to be a US citizen [since 1996] and love this country.
 This doesn’t blind me to its deficiencies!
-I would never move back to the UK but the USA does not have a polished or educated population. —–Patricia Kawaja
+I would never move back to the UK but the USA does not have a polished, well-read population. —–Patricia Kawaja

 ■ From Florida Column by Patricia Kawaja, published for 24 years in Union Jack Newspaper :

 ■ UK-USA culture corner —I remember when the word shag was absolutely a swearword that was never used except in Anglo Saxon farmyard fornication!
 Americans certainly never used it.
 Now I get an email from a respectable Florida charity inviting me to: “Save the date!
 Saturday May 3!
 Enter the special raffle to win one of three weekend passes being raffled to the Ft.
 Lauderdale Swing & Shag Beach Bash!!
 June 2014 issue